National Park Service Launches Mi Parque, Mi Historia Campaign with NPS Birthday

 WASHINGTON, Aug.
-24, 2023 /PRNewswire/ -- With the National Park Service's (NPS) 107th birthday on August 25, NPS is launching "Mi Parque, Mi Historia," a campaign that invites Hispanic/Latino communities, families, and individuals to share their personal connection to parks and the outdoors.
+24, 2023 /PRNewswire-HISPANIC PR WIRE/ -- With the National Park Service's (NPS) 107th birthday on August 25, NPS is launching "Mi Parque, Mi Historia," a campaign that invites Hispanic/Latino communities, families, and individuals to share their personal connection to parks and the outdoors.

 The National Park Service manages and preserves over 400 national parks in all 50 states, the District of Columbia, and U.S. territories and invests nearly $1billion annually to support local parks and historic preservation efforts in communities across the country.
 Throughout history and today, these spaces have been enjoyed, explored, and protected by the Hispanic/Latino community.
 Mi Parque, Mi Historia encourages Hispanics and Latinos to share their experiences with the national parks along with programs administered and supported by NPS like National Heritage Areas, National Historic Landmarks, and local recreation spaces supported by the Land and Water Conservation Fund.